Charles Glover Barkla

 Prize share: 1/1

 Following the discovery of X-rays, it was soon established that an irradiated compound emitted secondary X-rays.
-In the secondary spectrum there appeared lines corresponding to different wave lengths of the radiation.
-Charles Barkla showed that the secondary spectrum was unique for every element, independent of temperature, structure and chemical composition.
-The spectrum was therefore a characteristic property of the atom and became an important tool in atomic research.
+In secondary spectra, lines appeared corresponding to different wavelengths.
+Around 1906, Charles Barkla showed that each element's secondary spectrum was unique, irrespective of temperature, structure, and chemical composition.
+Its spectrum was therefore a characteristic property of an atom and thus became an important tool in atomic research.